turbonomic-integrations/csv-to-application-topology/README.md

 All credentials for accessing both the Turbonomic API and Cloud providers are presented through Kubernetes secrets, detailed below in the **Secret Details** section.

-Lastly, The script also requires a config file, implemented as a Kubernetes configMap, that includes a mapping of the columns provided in the input CSV to a common name that the script can use.
+Lastly, the script also requires a config file that is implemented as a Kubernetes configMap.
+This config includes a mapping of the columns provided in the input CSV to a common name that the script can use.
+The column mapping is optional; if no mapping is provided the script will use the default field names defined below (app_name, entity_name, and entity_ip).
+An error will be raised if the input CSV has different column names from these defaults and no mapping is provided in the config.
 Additional configs are detailed below in the **ConfigMap Details** section.

-Examples of each of the necessary Kubernetes YAML files are included, so please take a look at those if anything is unclear.
+Examples of each of the necessary Kubernetes YAML files are included in the /src/kubernetes folder of this repo, so please take a look at those if anything is unclear.

 ### Script Setup
 1. Upload required containers
-    * FTP: *turbointegrations/csv-to-app-topology*, *turbointegrations/turbo-ftp*
+    * Script container: *turbointegrations/csv-to-app-topology*
-    * Cloud: *turbointegrations/csv-to-app-topology*
+    * If using the FTP method, you will also need the ftp container: *turbointegrations/turbo-ftp*
-    * If needed, the container images can be manually downloaded from DockerHub:
+    * The container images are hosted on DockerHub:
         * [turbointegrations/csv-to-app-topology](https://hub.docker.com/r/turbointegrations/csv-to-app-topology) or using the command `docker pull turbointegrations/csv-to-app-topology`
         * [turbointegrations/turbo-ftp](https://hub.docker.com/r/turbointegrations/turbo-ftp) or using the command `docker pull turbointegrations/turbo-ftp`
 2. Complete and upload secrets yaml (see **Secret Details** below for further details)